-There is still so much more to learn, but as BCRF investigator Dr. Lisa Carey said at SABCS 2021: “I think we’ve turned the corner, and that’s why I have some excitement about where things are going.”
+There is still so much more to learn, but as BCRF investigator Dr. Lisa Carey has said: “I think we’ve turned the corner, and that’s why I have some excitement about where things are going.”

 Please remember BCRF in your will planning.
 Learn More

 Breast Cancer Research Foundation28 West 44th Street, Suite 609, New York, NY 10036